MCHoneypot/mc-honeypot/README.md

 docker run --name honeypot --user $(whoami) -d -p 25565:25565 -v /home/$(whoami)/honeypot:/usr/src/app/files mchoneypot/mc-honeypot
 ```

-This will run the docker image on the default Minecraft port and put the config file and database file in your user home directory.
+This will run the docker image on the default Minecraft port and put the config file and database file in a folder called honeypot in your user home directory.

 ### Manual
 You need node version 14 or higher in order to run this program.